Should A Christian Be A Freemason?

 This is one of those frequently asked questions that regularly gets an airing either on Christian radio or in church circles.
 Another question asked: “Is freemasonry Christian?”
 I must answer an emphatic no to both questions, and also ponder the wider question, why would any Bible believing Christian seek membership into the freemasons or any secret society for that matter?

-The former archbishop of Canterbury, Geoffrey Fisher was a practicing freemason all his life, and he wasn't the only one!
+The former archbishop of Canterbury, Geoffrey Fisher was a practising freemason all his life, and he wasn’t the only one!

-The Church of England has long had the problem of how to deal with freemasons in their 'broad church.'
-The former archbishop of Canterbury, Rowan Williams, whose father was in the craft, used to block the promotion of practicing masonic bishops, before he was promoted to Canterbury.
+The Church of England has long had the problem of how to deal with freemasons in their ‘broad church.’
+The former archbishop of Canterbury, Rowan Williams, whose father was in the craft, used to block the promotion of practising masonic bishops before he was promoted to Canterbury.

 (This is the infamous masonic chequered floor,

 which can be seen on British police force uniforms,

 not to mention in numerous other government institutions)

 Other well known “Christian” freemasons have been Joseph Smith and Brigham Young of the Latter-day Saints (the Mormons); Charles Taze Russell of the Jehovah’s Witnesses and the husband of Ellen White of the Seventh Day Adventists.